top of page

 Dismissive Avoidance in the Bible

-King Saul displayed behaviors that align with the dismissive avoidant attachment style, characterized by a reluctance to form close emotional bonds and a tendency to distance oneself from others.
-He often struggled with emotional intimacy, even with his own family members and close advisors.
+King Saul displayed behaviors that align with the dismissive-avoidant attachment style, characterized by a reluctance to form close emotional bonds and a tendency to distance oneself from others.
+He often struggled with emotional intimacy, even with his family members and close advisors.
 Saul had difficulty expressing vulnerability and trusting others with his emotions.
 His leadership was marked by insecurity and a fear of losing control.
 Saul became increasingly paranoid about threats to his kingship, leading him to alienate potential allies and advisors.
 His relationship with David, who later became king, exemplifies the avoidance of intimacy.
-Despite David's loyalty and success, Saul viewed him as a threat and repeatedly attempted to kill him, rather than fostering a healthy and supportive relationship (see 1 Sam.
+Despite David's loyalty and success, Saul viewed him as a threat and repeatedly attempted to kill him rather than fostering a healthy and supportive relationship (1 Sam.
 18–19).
-Saul often relied on his own judgment rather than seeking guidance or support from others, including from the prophet Samuel (see 1 Sam.
-13) This self-reliance contributed to his downfall, as Saul failed to heed wise counsel and make decisions in the best interests of his kingdom.
-While the Bible does not explicitly use psychological terminology like "dismissive avoidant attachment," the character of Saul illustrates many of the behavioral patterns associated with this attachment style.
-His struggles with trust, intimacy, and emotional regulation serve as a cautionary tale about the consequences of rejecting meaningful connections with others.
+Saul often relied on his judgment rather than seeking guidance or support from others, including from the prophet Samuel (1 Sam.
+13).
+This self-reliance contributed to his downfall, as Saul failed to heed wise counsel and make decisions in the best interests of his kingdom.
+While the Bible does not explicitly use psychological terminology like "dismissive-avoidant attachment," the character of Saul illustrates many of the behavioral patterns associated with this attachment style.
+His struggles with trust, intimacy, and emotional regulation are a cautionary tale about the consequences of rejecting meaningful connections with others.

 James Collazo